mork-optimization/mork/docs/features/serialization.md

 A predefined metric in all Mork available algorithms is `BestObjective`, which records the evolution of the objective function on each run.
-This way, once an algorithm has finished and produced a solution, it is possible to analyze how the objective function has changed in the execution in the exported solution.
-This feature requieres the JSON serializer to be enabled.
+This way, once an algorithm has finished and produced a solution, it is possible to analyze how the objective function has changed during the execution of any given algorithm.
+The default JSON serializer saves the metrics along the exported solution if enabled.
+When using a custom serializer, you control which metrics are saved if any.
+All metrics data can be accessed from the export method inside your serializer class, using the provided `WorkUnitResult` as an argument.

-In order to activate the metrics, the corresponding parameter has to be enabled in the application.yml file:
+Remember that metrics may not be enabled by default, the corresponding configuration parameter can be found in the application.yml file:
 ```yml
 solver: